oxarbitrage/documentation/zcash/building-zcash-on-apple-silicon.md

 ./zcutil/build.sh -j$(nproc)
 ```

-The full depends rebuild is necessary because the old depends prefix contains the x86_64 Rust toolchain and a `config.site` with the wrong `RUST_TARGET`.
+The full depends rebuild is necessary because the old depends prefix contains the x86_64 Rust toolchain, a `config.site` with the wrong `RUST_TARGET`, and BDB built with the wrong mutex backend.

 ### Verifying the build